Texas Spine Consultants

 Pain, numbness, or tingling in your leg or arm may be a sign of a herniated disc.
-Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas, specializes in the treatment of herniated discs and can devise a plan to help you get relief from your symptoms.
+Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas and Plano, Texas, specializes in the treatment of herniated discs and can devise a plan to help you get relief from your symptoms.
 Call the office today or schedule an appointment using the online booking tool.

 Also known as a slipped or ruptured disc, a herniated disc occurs when the cushiony center of your vertebra pushes through its exterior and irritates a nerve.
 Herniated discs occur most often in the neck and lower back.